Constructing group actions on quasi-trees and applications to mapping class groups: Mapping class group

 \subsection{Curve complexes}

-We will apply our previous work to a collection of curve graphs of a subsurface of a fixed surface $\Sigma$, as in the work of Masur and Minsky \cite{mm2}.
+We will apply our previous work to a collection of curve graphs of a subsurface of a fixed surface $\Sigma$, as in the work of Masur and Minsky \cite{MM}, \cite{mm2}.
 We begin by recalling the definition of the curve graph and projections.
 We follow an approach that is not standard but is convenient.

-Let $\Sigma$ be a compact orientable surface with boundary such that $\chi(\Sigma)<0$.
+Let $\Sigma$ be a compact orientable surface with boundary such that $\chi(\Sigma)<0$, possibly with finitely many punctures (to be precise we mean compact after we fill in the punctures).
 Let $\cC_0(\Sigma)$ be the set of homotopy classes of simple closed curves and properly embedded simple arcs that are not peripheral or boundary compressible.
 We then define the {\em curve graph}, $\cC(\Sigma)$, to be the 1-complex obtained by attaching an edge to disjoint closed curves or arcs in $\cC_0(\Sigma)$.
 We could also attach higher dimensional simplices but the resulting complex is quasi-isometric to its 1-skeleton so we stop at the curve graph.

-\begin{remark} The graph we have constructed is often called the {\em curve and arc graph}.
+\begin{remark} The graph we have constructed is often called the {\em curve and arc graph}, \cite{mm2}.
 The usual curve graph is quasi-isometric to the curve and arc graph and so we will use the less cumbersome name of curve graph.
 We also note that in the usual definition of the curve graph there are exceptional cases, the punctured torus and the sphere with 3 or 4 punctures, where the graph needs to be defined differently.
 One advantage of the curve-arc graph is that one definition works for all cases.

 We also note that if $\Sigma$ is a 3-punctured sphere then $\cC(\Sigma)$ is bounded and we could ignore such subsurfaces.
 However there is also no harm in including them. \end{remark}